Amino Acid Disorders

 Definition

-Maple syrup urine disease is an autosomal recessive inherited disorder based on a genetic mutation of the branched-chain 2-ketoacid dehydrogenase complex, which is responsible for the metabolism of the essential branched-chain amino acids leucine, isoleucine and valine.
+Maple Syrup Urine Disease (MSUD) is an autosomal recessive inherited disorder based on a genetic mutation of the branched-chain 2-ketoacid dehydrogenase complex, which is responsible for the metabolism of the essential branched-chain amino acids leucine, isoleucine and valine.
 This causes an accumulation of these amino acids, along with severe neurological damage.
-As a result of the toxic metabolites produced the urine has a sweet smell which is the origin of the name maple syrup urine disease.
+As a result of the toxic metabolites produced the urine has a sweet smell which is the origin of it’s name.

 Diagnosis